-IT IS ORDERED that Settling Defendants, whether acting directly or through an intermediary, are permanently restrained and enjoined from:
+IT IS ORDERED that Settling Defendant, whether acting directly or through an intermediary, is permanently restrained and enjoined from:

-- A. Engaging in, or assisting others to engage in, or assisting others engaging in, the initiation of any Outbound Telephone Call that delivers a prerecorded message, unless such Defendant proves that such prerecorded message was delivered for the purposes of Section II.C.3 of this Order. - B. Controlling, holding a managerial post in, consulting for, serving as an officer in, having any revenue sharing agreement with, or holding any ownership interest, share, or stock in any company that engages in conduct prohibited in paragraph A of this Section.
+- A. Engaging in, or assisting others to engage in or assisting others engaging in the initiation of any Outbound Telephone Call that delivers a prerecorded message, unless such Defendant proves that such prerecorded message was delivered for the purposes of Section II.C.3 of this Order. - B. Controlling, holding a managerial post in, consulting for, serving as an officer in, having any revenue sharing agreement with, or holding any ownership interest, share, or stock in any company that engages in conduct prohibited in paragraph A of this Section.
+Provided, however, that it is not a violation of this Order to own a noncontrolling interest in a publicly-traded company that engages in such conduct.